Capitol Park (Tuscaloosa, Alabama)

-Capitol Park on Childress Hill is a park in Tuscaloosa, Alabama, on a bluff above the Black Warrior River.
+Capitol Park is a park in Tuscaloosa, Alabama on a bluff on at Childress Hill above the Black Warrior River.
 It was the site of the Alabama State Capitol from 1826 to 1846, when the capitol was moved to Montgomery.
 The capitol building was subsequently used for Alabama Central Female College.
 It burned in 1923.
 A historical marker in the park commemorates the school's history.
 The University of Alabama has a collection of papers related to the school.
 Classical architecture ruins from the building (a mixture of reconstituted original ornamentation and 1980s-era reconstruction) remain.

 History

 Tuscaloosa succeeded Cahaba as Alabama's state capitol.
 The Childress Hill site fronting Broad Street and adjacent to the river was selected for the new capitol building, designed by English architect William Nichols.
 In 1829, Alabama Governor Gabriel Holmes addressed the legislature in the new building.

 The capitol building became Alabama Central Female College.
 It burned down in 1923.